Efficient training of energy-based models via spin-glass control: Experiments

 \section{Experiments}

-We proceed now to analyze the performance of RA-BMs and training using PID or PID combined with Gibbs sampling, in learning different datasets.
+We proceed now to analyze the performance of RA-BMs and training using PID---with and without supplementary Gibbs sampling---in learning different datasets.
 To compare it with BMs trained through standard methods we will focus on RBM architectures.
 The models employed in this section, which can be found in Ref.~\cite{compapp}, are implemented in PyTorch~\cite{pytorch} via the \textit{ebm-torch} module~\cite{ebm-torch}, and run on a workstation running Ubuntu Server 16.04 LTS, equipped with an Intel Xeon v3 E5-1660 (3GHz) CPU, 64GB of RAM, and an NVIDIA Titan Xp 12GB GPU card.